 Source: Library of Congress, Les costes aux environs de la rivi re de Misisipi: d couvertes par Mr. de la Salle en 1683 et reconnues par Mr. le Chevallier d'Iberville en 1698 et 1699

-The first attempt was by Jacques Cartier in 1541 on the St. Lawrence River, but it lasted only two years.
+The first French attempt at settlement in the New World was by Jacques Cartier in 1541 on the St. Lawrence River, but it lasted only two years.
 The French settlement at Charlesfort (1562) collapsed on its own; after a mutiny, the soldiers constructed a boat and sailed back across the Atlantic Ocean.
-The building of Fort Caroline (1564) in what is now Jacksonville, Florida triggered the Spanish to respond.
-In 1565, the Spanish established a base at St. Augustine and destroyed the French colony.
-In 1608 the French established Quebec.
+The building of Fort Caroline (1564) in what is now Jacksonville, Florida triggered their rival European nation to respond.
+The Spanish, led by Pedro Menendez de Aviles, destroyed the French colony and established a base at St. Augustine in 1565.

 That same year, the Spanish began their second permanent settlement in what today is the United States by starting Santa Fe in New Mexico.

-In 1608, just one year after Jamestown, Samuel de Champlain had founded Quebec.
-Like St. Augustine and Santa Fe in New Mexico (also founded in 1608) - and unlike Jamestown - Quebec has survived to the present day.
-The English gained political and military control over Quebec in 1759 after the Conquest (known as the French and Indian War in the English colonies to the south).
-Despite the transfer of authority to the English, the culture of Quebec has remained stubbornly French.
+Like St. Augustine and Santa Fe in New Mexico - and unlike Jamestown - Quebec has survived to the present day.
+Despite the transfer of authority to the English in 1759 after the Conquest (known as the French and Indian War in the English colonies to the south), the culture of Quebec has remained persistently French.

 if Virginia had been settled by the French, land would have been surveyed in "arpents" with each settler provided river access though long and narrow lots (as was done in Louisiana)